radiofrance/dib/docs/install.md

 ## Shell autocompletion

-Configure your shell to load DIB completions:
+Configure your shell to load dib completions:

 === "Bash"